Ada-Developers-Academy/core-unit-1/intro-to-git/activity-git-history.md

 ### Instructions

-Group members should take turns making one step.
+Group members will take turns making one step.
 During your turn, you should say out loud what your step is, and the Git command that goes with it.
 Each group member should collaborate, discuss, help, and confirm that the other group members are on the right track.

 These are the steps:

-1. Using the information from your commit, write down one new file or modified file into "Untracked Changes" or "Local Changes"
+1. Using the information from your selected commit, write down a new file in "Untracked Changes" or a modified file in "Local Changes"
 1. Repeat step 1 until there are no more files to name
 1. Move a file into "Staging," and erase it from its previous area
 1. Repeat step 1 until there are no more files to add to staging
 1. Create a commit with the specified commit message
-1. Write down the commit's commit hash into the "Log"
+1. Write down the commit's commit hash in the "Log"

 ## Part 2